FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/index.md

 Section that explains device installation process.
 It covers basic mechanisms that take place when installing and explains parameters that are used in installation along with examples of install request examples.
-It then covers differences between CLI and NETCONF API.
+It then covers differences between CLI, NETCONF and gNMI API.

 ## UniConfig Operations